mauritssilvis/darts/cli/java-darts-cli/README.md

 darts boards yorkshire
 ```

-This dartboard has no single bull and no triples:
+This dartboard has no single bull and no triple fields:

 ```markdown
 |   S |   D |